 Leslie (I’ve changed her name so that she doesn’t get hammered on social media), is a lifelong Christian.
 She has been a foster mother to countless children who desperately needed a mother and a solid foundation of love.
 She has lived her life for others.
 Leslie is an advocate of legalized abortion.

 Being an advocate for children and being a proponent of abortion just don’t connect for me.
 These two things are at odds in my mind, making my friend a living, breathing oxymoron.
-For me, a child advocate advocates for every child—including those who are unborn.
-So when my friend’s position came up in conversation, I said, “I don’t want to start a rift with you—I love you and I respect you, so would you please explain to me how you justify abortion as an acceptable choice for some people?”
+To me, a child advocate advocates for every child—including those who are not yet born.
+So when my friend’s opinion on this issue came up in conversation, I said, “I don’t want to start a rift with you—I love you and I respect you--so I would be grateful if you would please explain to me how you justify abortion as an acceptable choice for some people?”
 Without missing a beat, my friend said, “God gave us all free will to do whatever we please, so I do too.”
 I didn’t see that coming.

 Aren’t we all living, breathing oxymorons?
 We detest people who break the rules and then we drive 10 miles over the speed limit.
 We can’t tolerate the deceit of others, and then we lie and say we can’t make it when, in truth, we don’t want to go.
 We look down on people who are disingenuous, and then we photoshop our selfies to look skinnier, younger, and cuter.
 We are all flawed to various degrees, and none of us has been granted authority to judge and convict others.